What is the visa policy in Cuba?

 People eligible for a Cuban tourist map

 The next category of people is Cuban tourists, also known as the Tourist Card.
 All you have to do is have a valid passport that remains a valid passport for at least 6 months from the date of arrival in Cuba.
-The document can be obtained online, through travel agencies and purchased by airlines.
+You can obtain the document online, through travel agencies and purchased by airlines.

 The document authorizes a period of stay of 30 days in Cuba, except for Canadian citizens who are granted a stay of 90 days.
 The Cuba tourist card may be extended for the same period of time in which it was issued.
-However, the request for extension must be made before the expiration of the visa.
-Otherwise, you will be deported.
+However, if you want to require an extension, you will have to do it before the expiration of the visa.
+Otherwise, the authorities will deport you.

 Persons who are not entitled to a Cuban tourist card